Changing-Look AGNs -- I. Tracking the transition on the main sequence of quasars: Analysis

 We highlight exemplary cases for (a) a quasar spectrum fitting without significant host-galaxy contribution (Figure \ref{fig:pyqsofit-example}), and (b) a quasar spectrum fitting with significant host-galaxy contribution (Figure \ref{fig:pyqsofit-example-alt}).
 The host galaxy fits used in {\sc PyQSOFit} are limited to rest-frame wavelengths between 3450 – 8000 \AA.
-Due to this limitation, to fit the \mg{} line complex, we follow the prescription of \citet{Green_etal_2022} but make a conditional execution of host decomposition in the same run, i.e., if z < 0.25, then the host contribution is included.
-Otherwise, the host contribution is not accounted for.
+Due to this limitation, to fit the \mg{} line complex, we follow the prescription of \citet{Green_etal_2022} but make a conditional execution of host decomposition in the same run, i.e., if z $<$ 0.25, then the host contribution is included.
+Otherwise, the host contribution is not accounted for. {We note here in passing that as shown in \citet{2023MNRAS.521L..11J}, the host fraction has a strong negative dependence on the redshift (and hence on the total luminosity) - the value decreases from 40\% $\rightarrow$ $\sim$20\% when the z increases from 0.2 to 0.8, suggesting that the host contribution becomes minimal at higher redshifts.
+Thus, our supposition to exclude the host contribution for z $<$ 0.25 does not affect significantly the inferred estimates that will be presented later in this work.}\\

+After the fitting procedure, we perform manual checks to identify the spectra where the broad \hb{} emission line disappears and/or the spectrum is dominated by noise in this region and no reliable \hb{} measurements could be made.
+Our final working sample contains 93 AGNs: